 Control/authority is distributed among business divisions or physical locations/outlets, with each division, state or outlet having a high level of authority and control over content that relates to their activities.

 A combination.
-For example, a centralised team at HQ is responsible for high level activities such as development of content strategies, brand style guide, national campaigns, and for engaging any key external service providers, such as a content marketing agency or video production agency.
+For example, a centralised team at HQ is responsible for high level activities such as development of content strategies, brand style guide, national campaigns, and for engaging any key external service providers, such as content marketing services or video production agencies.
 Individual divisions then have some autonomy, within guidelines – although exactly how this looks can vary greatly depending on the type and size of the business.

 The hybrid model is the most common among larger businesses, because when a substantial volume of content is being produced, it’s difficult and typically impractical for a single centralised team to manage and monitor every aspect of content creation from planning to publication.
 Yet there’s still the need to have brand-wide guidelines and to ensure consistency, quality, and legal compliance across the brand.